Your current path:

 Furthermore, the ban on working on public holidays is not absolute.
 Under certain conditions, employers in any company may also require their employees to work on Sundays and public holidays.

 For example, it is permissible to postpone the start and end of the public holiday rest period by 6 hours.
-For example, if the shift planning would otherwise no longer work.
-Nevertheless, the 24-hour rest period for employees must also be observed in this case.
+For example, if the shift schedule would otherwise no longer work.
+Nevertheless, the 24-hour rest period for employees must still be observed in this case.

-Under the given conditions, employers do not have to apply for authorization to work on public holidays.
-In certain cases, however, it may be advisable to obtain the approval of a supervisory authority.
+Under the given conditions, employers do not have to apply for a permit to work on public holidays.
+In certain cases, however, it may make sense to obtain approval from a supervisory authority.
 For example, if the reason for the additional work is otherwise impaired competitiveness.

 Employers may schedule work on public holidays without the consent of employees.
-However, employees are entitled to compensatory time off.
+However, employees are entitled to time off in lieu.

 Working on public holidays: wages and penalties

 Unauthorized public holiday work can be expensive, as it is an administrative offence.
-As a rule, this results in a fine.
-However, it is also possible that unlawfully imposed public holiday work may be punished as a criminal offense.
-This can result in a prison sentence of up to one year.
+As a rule, it results in a fine.
+However, it is also possible that unauthorized public holiday work will be punished as a criminal offence.
+In this case, a prison sentence of up to one year may be imposed.

-Most employers pay supplements for work on Sundays and public holidays.
-However, this is not an obligation, as there is no legal basis for the remuneration of public holiday work.
+Most employers pay bonuses for work on Sundays and public holidays.
+However, this is not an obligation, as there is no legal basis for paying for work on public holidays.

-However, there are regulations for public holiday allowances in the tax law.
-Accordingly, bonuses for public holiday work are tax-free up to 125% of the basic salary.
+However, there are regulations for public holiday bonuses in the tax law.
+Accordingly, bonuses for public holiday work are tax-free up to 125% of the basic wage.
 However, the basic wage may not exceed 50 euros per hour.

 Sunday bonuses are generally tax-free.